Career training for a job in the medical assistant field

 - Where do the Medical Assistant job training classes take place?

-- Train for a job as a medical assistant on CET’s campuses in 5 locations throughout California, including Oxnard, San Diego, San Jose, and Santa Maria.
-In addition to the classroom learning, you’ll have access to a fully stocked medical lab for hands-on learning.
-Programs now available in Alexandria, VA, Salinas, CA, Watsonville, CA. Evening schedules in Oxnard, Santa Maria and Watsonville, CA.
+- Train for a job as a medical assistant on CET’s campuses in 6 locations throughout California, Oxnard, Salinas, San Diego, San Jose, Santa Maria, and Watsonville, CA. Evening schedules in Oxnard, Santa Maria, and Watsonville, CA.

 - How long does it take to finish the medical assistant job training program?